Mucinous Spherulosis of the breast

-I just want to let you know that I have created a newer version of this page with more up-to-date information on Breast Mucinous Spherulosis.
+I just want to let you know that I have a newer version of this page with more up-to-date information on lobular carcinomas, including mucinous spherulosis.
 However, this page is still very useful and I would still consider using it.

 The cells immediately surrounding these spherules tend to be myoepithelial in nature.
 Mucinous spherulosis of the breast is extremely rare, occuring is less than 0.5% of biopsy samples screening for potential breast cancer.
 The average age in which women will develop either mucinous or collagenous spherulosis is about 50 years.

 Cytological features of mucinous spherulosis of the breast

 Cytologically, breast mucinous spherulosis is characterized by cribriform structures containing lightly basophilic material, and embedded in a loosely mucinous a cellular background.
 One will typically see large to intermediate-size round spherules, which are either ‘naked‘ or surrounded by myoepithelial cells.

 Mucinous spherulosis of the breast will usually present as an aggregate of a cellular eosinophilic spherules which are very small, less than 100 microns in diameter.
 These are small, round, and cytologically bland cells which are in many respects identical in size and appearance to normal duct lining cells, so they usually require a ‘second look‘ just to be sure.